bowens8/Recipeo/README.md

-# Recipeo — weekly meal planner
+# RecipeMe — weekly meal planner

 A small static web app: recipes with ingredients & steps, a pantry, a weekly meal calendar (with leftovers tracking), an auto-generated shopping list, and per-ingredient